pydata/sparse/docs/operations.rst

 Broadcasting
 ------------
-All binary operators support :obj:`broadcasting <numpy.doc.broadcasting>`.
+All binary operators support :doc:`broadcasting <user/basics.broadcasting>`.
 This means that (under certain conditions) you can perform binary operations on arrays with unequal shape.
 Namely, when the shape is missing a dimension, or when a dimension is :code:`1`.
 For example, performing a binary operation